UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

 `The Cleaning Hand of Pytest <https://blog.daftcode.pl/the-cleaning-hand-of-pytest-28f434f4b684>`_

+If you look above, pytest provided every feature of unittest except being in the standard library.
+And none of the disadvatages.
+It also can run unittest tests, so if you already have unittest tests, or like some of its features, you can still use pytest.

 So we will use pytest for the rest of this class.

 Installing ``pytest``
 ---------------------

-The first step is to install the package:
+pytest is very easy to install these day:

 .. code-block:: bash

-    $ python3 -m pip install pytest
+    $ python -m pip install pytest

 Once this is complete, you should have a ``pytest`` command you can run at the command line: